 #7 Asset Classes From All Over The World

 Trade Republic is a partner of the Lang & Schwarz Exchange.
-This exchange center is listed on the Hamburg Stock Exchange, but what’s special about it is that its assets are not limited to Germany alone.
+This exchange center is listed on the Hamburg Stock Exchange, but what’s special about it is that its assets are not limited to Germany alone, giving you access to both high-value international companies and cheap stocks from promising startups.
 With Trade Republic you can also trade assets from:

 - The United Kingdom